View information about the Carers Wellbeing Guide 2023.

 The Care Quality Commission has stated that Lakewood Court is caring, effective, responsive, safe, well led and rated us as good.
 Read the full review.

-Watch the video about our facilities at Lakewood Court and get in touch if you would more information or want to arrange a visit to Lakewood Court to see first hand what we can offer.
+Get in touch if you would more information or want to arrange a visit to Lakewood Court to see first hand what we can offer.

 Shared Lives – making a difference and changing lives